hsuvas/Automatic-Summerizer/README.md

    This function organizes the summary based on the occurrence of sentences in the text for user's convenience.
 The highest ranked sentences from the previous function is considered and matched with the text, according to which the sentences are ordered and joined together to find the summary.
 The number of sentences in the summary is equal to n, which is considered as user input.

 ## The Process

-   1. Read the first 1000000 lines of the corpus using read()
+   1. Read the first 1000000 lines of the corpus.
    2. Call create_frequency_table() for preprocessing and find the word frequency.
 A wordFrequency table is returned.
    3. Call score_sentences() to find the score of the individual senteneces.
 The set of sentences from the corpus, the frequency of the words are passed to the function.
 A dictionary of sentences and their individual scores are returned.
    4. Call find_high_score() to find the highest ranked sentences which takes sentences,sentence scores and number of sentences(n) and returns the dictionary with the highest scored n sentences where n is the user input.